arachnetech/homebridge-mqttthing/docs/Configuration.md

 ### Apply Functions

 User functions may be applied to MQTT messages for custom payload encoding/decoding.
 Apply functions do this within the main configuration file, but are not supported by config-ui-x.
 Alternatively, an external codec may be used (see [Codecs](#codecs)).
+When parsing JSON from messages, the [JSONPath](#jsonpath) support may be useful.

 If an MQTT message is not a simple value or does not match the expected syntax, it is possible to specify a JavaScript function that is called for the message every time it is received/published.
 For this, the topic string in the configuration can be replaced with an object with these properties: